stephengold/Minie/README.md

  + In place of `PhysicsRigidBody`, use `PhysicsSoftBody`.
  + In place of `RigidBodyControl`, use `SoftBodyControl`.

+`PhysicsSoftSpace` is a subclass of `PhysicsSpace`.
+It implements soft body physics in addition to all the features of an ordinary `PhysicsSpace` (such as rigid bodies).

 The abstract class `PhysicsBody` is a superclass of both `PhysicsRigidBody` and `PhysicsSoftBody`.
+It provides access to many properties that rigid bodies and soft bodies have in common, such as gravity, location, mass, and joints.

 Soft bodies can collide with both rigid bodies and soft bodies.
 They can also be joined to other bodies of both types, using special subclasses